 If we want an easy life later, we have to choose to do the hard things now.
 Choosing the easy ways now, leads to a more difficult life experience, later.

 Some of us are addicted to our suffering.
-We may have experienced suffering for so long that the chemicals and hormones of suffering have now become a habit.
+We may have experienced suffering for so long that the chemicals and hormones of suffering have now become an addiction.
 Our suffering may have become comfortable and it may even feel normal.
 It may be the only thing we have known and we may not even realize the beauty that is out there awaiting us.
 We may currently be incapable of seeing it.
+Dr. Joe Dispenza speaks eloquently about how to change this through repetition.

 The most helpful book I have come across in acquiring the necessary tools to heal from and alleviate suffering, amassing and practicing these important skills, and truly beginning to heal is Melody Beattie’s book, THE LANGUAGE OF LETTING GO.
 It has a daily paragraph that only takes a few minutes to read.
 I began reading it daily in 2014, and I will continue to read it daily as a part of my own, unique, personalized, morning routine.
 I highly recommend buying and using this highly effective and inexpensive healing tool.